Why Digital Nomads Love Lisbon

 Best Time to Visit

-Lisbon (Portugal) has a climate that varies significantly by season.
+Lisbon (Portugal) has a climate that works well for nomads during these periods.
 In general:

-- Peak season brings the most favourable weather and the largest nomad community β but also higher accommodation prices
+- Peak season (AprβJun, SepβOct) brings the most favourable weather and the largest nomad community β but also higher accommodation prices

 - Shoulder season (1β2 months either side of peak) offers good weather with better deals and fewer crowds

-- Low / rainy season can mean heavy rain, flooding risk in some areas, and reduced social energy β but prices are lowest
+- Low / rainy season can mean challenging weather, reduced social energy β but prices are lowest

 Practical Tips